Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Anantara Convento di Amalfi Grand Hotel

-"A 13th-century Capuchin monastery on the cliff above Amalfi.
-Anantara kept the cloisters and added a pool.
-The monks would have disapproved of the Jacuzzi.
-Ever"
+"A 13th-century Capuchin monastery on the cliff above Amalfi, cloisters intact, infinity pool hanging over the sea.
+The monks would have disapproved of the Jacuzzi."

 Santa Caterina